Dawnflare/MinecraftServerManager/README.md

 4. Browse to `StopServer-And-Hibernate.ps1` and add it, keeping both *On-access* and *On-demand* scanning enabled.
 5. Save.
 The script runs normally afterwards.

+Alternatively, you could use the optional StopServer-And-Hibernate.bat which has similar function to StopServer-And-Hibernate.ps1 using cmd rather than powershell.
 ---

 ## Optional helper scripts